Showing 1 - 8 of 8 for search: 'Card, Orson Scott, 1951-'

 Zobrazení výsledků: List Grid

 Card is also a professor of English at Southern Virginia University, has written two books on creative writing, hosts writing boot camps and workshops, and serves as a judge in the Writers of the Future contest.
-A great-great-grandson of Brigham Young, he is a practicing member of The Church of Jesus Christ of Latter-day Saints.
+A great-great-grandson of Brigham Young, he is a practicing member of The Church of Jesus Christ of Latter-day Saints (LDS Church).
 In addition to producing a large body of fiction, he has also offered political, religious, and social commentary in his columns and other writing.
-This commentary, especially his long-term stance on the legalization of homosexual activity, has provoked criticism from the public and his colleagues, and in 2013, provoked a boycott of the film ''Ender's Game''.
+This commentary, especially his long-term opposition to the legalization of homosexual marriage, has provoked criticism from the public and his colleagues, and in 2013, provoked a boycott of the film ''Ender's Game''.
 Provided by Wikipedia

 Year of Publication